 Plaster walls in older homes often display small dents, dings, cracks, and nail holes that must be filled or smoothed over before a new coat of paint can be applied.
 Gently scrape off any loose or flaking plaster with a putty knife.
 Fill small holes and indentations with spackling compound.
 Wipe off excess material, using a putty knife, until the surface is uniformly smooth.
 If the hole is somewhat larger, the patch can be reinforced with mesh.
 Finally, prime the wall with a white-pigmented shellac primer or an alkyd-based stain-blocking primer.

 Newly installed plaster walls should not be primed or painted until the material has dried completely -- this usually takes about one month.
 Gently rough up any shiny or uneven areas with a sanding block, then remove the dusty residue with a tack cloth.
 The wall can then be primed using a stain-blocking primer, such as a film-forming water-based primer.
 For greater protection, an alkyd primer or white-pigmented shellac primer penetrates into the plaster surface and forms a tough, protective film for the topcoat to adhere to.

 Applying a Quality Paint

+Paint for plaster is no different than paint for drywall or most woodwork.
 For best results, apply an acrylic latex paint using a high-quality synthetic fiber paint brush.
 Or, use a paint roller that's equipped with a 1/4 to 3/8 inch roller cover.
 A flat or matte finish paint will help conceal any surface flaws on older plaster walls.
 An eggshell or semi-gloss paint will provide a washable surface for newer plaster that also resists abrasion and scuffing.
 In most cases, you can apply a second coat of paint two hours after applying the base coat.
 Check the manufacturer's directions for exact re-coat times.